Elective Options

 Credit Hours: 3

 Description: Studies in and theories of women's writing.
-May repeat if content differs; maximum 6 hours.
-Formerly STUDIES IN WOMEN AND LITERATURE.
+Multiple enrollments allowed if content differs; maximum 6 hours.

 Graduate Level Course: This course is approved for graduate credit.